 None identified based on available data.
-Tuberculosis is evaluated as part of the Post Deployment Health Assessment (PDHA).
+Tuberculosis is evaluated as part of the post-deployment health assessment.
 A TB skin test is required post-deployment if potentially exposed and is based upon individual service policies.

 6.5 Animal-Contact Diseases